 In 1878 the Italian Parliament decided to construct a national memorial for the recently deceased king Vittorio Emanuele II.
 In the following years two international architectural competitions were held.

 The winner of this competition, Giuseppe Sacconi used the great classical Roman temples as models for his design.
 The spot where the monument was to be built was also highly symbolic, since it was right at the heart of the former Roman Empire, and thus glorified the Italian Risorgimento.

 Although construction of the monument began in 1885, the project progressed but slowly.
-Initially travertine marble was chosen for the project, but this was later rejected in favour of white marble from Brescia.
+Initially, travertine marble was the preferred material, but this was later rejected in favor of white marble from Brescia.

 In order to build the Vittoriano, the entire area had to be changed.
 Many existing medieval and Renaissance buildings, including the Palazzetto Venezia and the Church of Santa Rita, were demolished.

 After Sacconi‘s death in 1905, the architects Gaetano Koch, Manfredo Manfredi and Pio Piacentini took over.

 On June 4, 1911, during the International Exposition to celebrate the 50th anniversary of the unification of Italy, King Vittorio Emanuele III consecrated the enormous gilded bronze equestrian statue.
 To render the idea of how absurdly large the statue is, the king’s mustache is three meters wide.